Hugues-DTANKOUO/problems/problems.md

 ## 🎓 Learning Path

 We recommend solving problems in this order:
-1. Start with String problems (Anagram)
+1. Start with String problems (Anagram, Palindrome)
+2. Progress to sequence problems (Fibonacci)
-2. Move to Dynamic Programming (Knapsack)
+3. Move to Dynamic Programming (Knapsack)
+4. Tackle complex problems (N Queens)
-3. Progress to more complex problems as they are added
+5. Progress to more complex problems as they are added

 ## 🔜 Coming Soon